PukhalskyiDmytro/poker-mccfr-server/README.md

 The implementation focuses on river/all-known-board subgames.
 It supports OOP/IP positions, configurable initial pot and stacks, no-limit or pot-limit sizing caps, separate first-action and response-action abstractions, hand ranges, EV calculation, and a best-response based exploitability estimate.

-This version intentionally does **not** use FastAPI, Uvicorn, Pydantic, Flask, or any web framework.
-The server is implemented directly on top of Python's standard-library `socket` module.

 ## Install

 ```bash